 - 5ml vitamin E

-- 0.1-2ml Essential oil for face creams and 1-5ml for body (see blend strength chart in my blending blog for more details).
+- Essential Oils: 0.1 – 2% blend strength for face creams and 1 – 5% blend strength for body (see blend strength chart in my blending blog for more details).
+For this recipe 1ml (20 drops) of essential oils would be approximately 0.25% blend strength which is usually enough.

 About the ingredients: